ggbecker/content-navigator/README.md

 ### Copy Rule ID

-When editing a file (Rule, Ansible, Bash, Anaconda, Puppet) you can press `Ctrl+Alt+Shift+C` to copy the corresponding rule's ID.
+When editing a file (Rule, Ansible, Bash, Anaconda, Puppet) you can right click and activate `Copy Rule ID` to copy the corresponding rule's ID.

-##### Note: All of above options can be also activated through right click menu.

 ### Auto completion of available rules